Hiking With Herb

 Meek's Table

-ALERT!!: Next Monday, April 28th, the team is going to the Columbia Gorge.
-Please meet at 7am at the YMCA parking lot.
+ALERT!!: Next Monday, April 28th, the team is heading to the Columbia Gorge.
+Please meet at the YMCA parking lot at 7:00 AM.

 Hiking With Herb